scrawlon/web-midi-nrpn-tester/README.md

 *Google Chrome is recommended, but check
 [caniuse.com for more info on browser support.](https://caniuse.com/?search=web%20midi)*

-### 2. Connect MIDI Device
+### 2. Connect a MIDI Device
-Connect your external MIDI device to your computer.
+Connect an external MIDI device to your computer.
 Once connected, the "MIDI OUT" display at the top of the screen should change from a red "x" to a "&#10003;".

 I'll be using the Novation Circuit as an example in this guide.
 It uses a USB cable to connect to a computer.